IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 When you are ready to make your image publicly available, import it to every region in which you want your solution to be available.
 The region endpoint can be derived by using the /regions API as shown in the following example:

+**Note**: You will need to acquire a bearer token before making the API call.
+One way to do this is to use the command `ibmcloud iam oauth-tokens`.

 ```
 curl -k -sS -X GET "https://us-south.iaas.cloud.ibm.com/v1/regions?generation=2&version=2021-02-26" -H "Authorization: Bearer <IAM token>"  | jq .
 {